 Understand Your Birth Plan Options

 There are lots of considerations for labor and delivery.
-For example, you’ll have a variety of options for pain management, ranging from natural alternatives like massage to higher levels of intervention such as epidurals.
+For example, you’ll have a variety of options for pain management, ranging from natural alternatives like a massage to higher levels of intervention such as epidurals.
 Understanding all of your options will help you create a birth plan that covers everything that matters to you.

 Know what to Include